 Yes, I know it’s odd to serve it in Yorkshire puddings but it’s what I really, really fancied so Pete indulged my whims!

 We adjusted the amounts according to the nearest pack sizes available; it’s a pretty flexible recipe in terms of volumes.
-I’m listing the ingredients as we used them.
-The original ingredient details and volumes are provided in brackets in the ingredients list, below.

 Real Fast Stroganov!